-Benefits In-network benefits Out-of-network after deductible benefits after deductible the deductible and coinsurance, you are responsible
+Benefits In-network benefits Out-of-network after deductible benefits after deductible

 For out-of-network benefits, in addition to the deductible and coinsurance, you are responsible for any charges in excess of the non-network provider reimbursement amount.
 Additionally, these charges will not be applied toward satisfaction of the deductible.